rockettheme/docs/Docs/phpbb/INDEX.md

 ---
-title: phpBB3 Documentation
+title: phpBB Documentation
-description: phpBB3 is a powerful and popular forum solution for small, medium, and large communities.
+description: phpBB is a powerful and popular forum solution for small, medium, and large communities.
 landing: true
 breadcrumb: /!phpbb:phpBB/
 more: